cmmid/cmmid.github.io/topics/covid19/_posts/2020-11-17-uk-tiers-2nd-lockdown.md

 **Interpretation:** Lockdown measures consistently outperform less stringent restrictions in reducing cumulative deaths.
 Amongst the scenarios modelled, the policy adopted in England appears to be a reasonable compromise—given the current epidemiological situation—as it reduces pressure on the health service to a similar extent to longer or more stringent lockdowns, is well-timed to suppress deaths over the winter period and keeps schools open.

 Read the full pre-print [here.](reports/uk-tiers-2nd-lockdown/uk_tiers_2nd_lockdown.pdf)

+We have archived the original report submitted to the Chief Medical Officer on Saturday, October 31 [here.](reports/uk-tiers-2nd-lockdown/Impact of lockdown on COVID-19 in England.pptx)